Operational Issues

 Q. When I build a document or insert a term, the formatting of the inserted material is different from its formatting in the original source document.
 Why is this happening?

 A. This is a 'Microsoft styles' behavior and is a necessary consequence of the way that Microsoft has programmed Word.
-"The receiving document always controls a conflict."
+The rule is for identically named styles: "The receiving document always controls a conflict."
 The conflict is (almost always) that a style name in the source document matches that in the receiving document, but the styles themselves are not identical.
-The style of the receiving document will control.
 See Styles for the two main solutions.

 Q. When I scan my document for variables, it Pathagoras doesn't process the variables in the document's headers and footers.
 Why?